 I’ve been a writer since I could hold pen to paper, which is a lot longer than I care to admit.
-When I’m not writing or teaching wellness courses, I pretend to work as an environmental consultant.
+When I’m not writing, I pretend to work as an environmental consultant.
 Don’t you just hate it when work gets in the way?!

 My first story was about a naughty unicorn.
 I wrote it out by hand when I was seven years old (this was way before the computer got personal).
 I illustrated every page with candy-coloured pencil crayons.